-- The primary focus is on relative price differences that exist on the market for Febeliec member profiles using identical, simplified, standardized, load (baseload and peak load) and volume profiles (ranging from 100 GWh to 1000 GWh). - The study covers the actual prices for electricity that can be purchased in the relevant electricity markets in the period 2021, 2022 and 2023 based on existing legislation and policies.
+- The primary focus is on relative price differences that exist on the market for Febeliec member profiles using identical, simplified, standardized, load (baseload and peak load) and volume profiles (ranging from 100 GWh to 1000 GWh). - The peak load profile refers to industrial consumers procuring electricity during peak hours (i.e. from 8h to 20h).
+The baseload profile corresponds to industrial consumers purchasing a constant level of electricity necessary for continuous operations. - The study covers the actual prices for electricity that can be purchased in the relevant electricity markets in the period 2022, 2023 and 2024 based on existing legislation and policies.